rr-developer/LUKS-on-Raspberry-Pi/index.md

 ```
 sudo chmod +x /etc/initramfs-tools/hooks/luks_hooks
 ```
 ‘initramfs’ does not include kernel modules for LUKS and encryption.
 We need to configure the kernel modules to add.
-This file have to be edited:
+This file has to be edited:
 ```
 /etc/initramfs-tools/modules
 ```